LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

 # TODO Humor:
 ## Current
 - Next
-    - Visualisations
-        - Frame evolution
+    - General setup
-            - Double check it works with new intermediate_results
-        - Loss
+        - Correct python install
+        - Pass optimiser as argument to the functions in stage3 file rather than installing the functions as class functions
+        - Install black code formatter
-        - Convergence
+    - Visualise the contacts
+        - '--viz-contacts' as argument in viz_main() call
+    - Implement the new optimiser
+        - Redraw the computation graph
-    - Question
+    - Investigation
         - How does the prior deal with out of distribution motion
             - Issue, openpose has too many errors with e.g rolling. so we can't evaluate the prior properly
             - **Solution: dataset with labeled 2d joints (or run on amass and visualise just the motion without video)**
-        - Take new video with occlusions
-        - Want this to be done by the weekend so we can run over the weekend
+    - Quantitative evaluation
+        - What videos with ground truth do we actually have?
+            - They evaluate on i3DB and PROX, seem to have ground truth 3D that overlaps with smpl
+        - **Solution: dataset with labeled 2d joints (or run on amass and visualise just the motion without video)**
+        - To check:
+            - **i3db what is ground truth?**
+        - ffmpeg tile stage2, openpose stage3

+- Lower priority
-- Losses
+    - Ground plane
         - Can we comment out the ground-plane loss function for videos where the ground plane is definitely not useful, e.g not on the stairs

-- Create visualisations
-    - Losses and intermediate info
-    - Progression of certain states over time
-    - Run the model on a bunch of examples and see where it breaks
-        - TODO: check all the videos are 30fps
-- Ground truth
-    - What exactly is the ground truth?
-    - Anything like fraser_lying_floor
-- **Understand how they batch in more detail**
-    - Look exaclt at dimensions of everything
-    - Notes on batching
-        - To account for videos with not exactly a multiple of the
-            - They increase the overlap size?
+        - Did they directly evaluate the VAE?
-            - c.f RGBVideoDataset
+    - Camera intrincs

-- How to speed up optimiser, does adam work?
-- Steup vpn and ssh for ubuntu so I can login to the machine from home and check things over the weekend

-- Other parameters to make notes on
-    - Camera intrincs - how they are estimated
+        - How they are estimated

-### Batching Notes
-* To understand
-    * In the batch rollout, they seem to rollout the batches together, how do we deal with overlap?
-    * Is there overlap within the batches? yes right? so are we optimising the same variable multiple times? if so how is it aggregated? which ones do we take?
-    * **The overlaps within a batch could be just references to the same variables, double check this**

 ## Eventually
 - Comparison optimisation methods: **Eventually**